billkarsh/SpikeGLX/Markdown/UserManual.md

 * Leave the MN and MA channel boxes blank.
 * Specify input channels in the XA and XD boxes.
 * `Chans/muxer` is ignored for these channels.
-* The external clock's rate is entered on the `Sync` tab.
+* The external clock's rate is entered on the `Sync tab`.

 #### Case C: Whisper Multiplexer